Minister of Intergovernmental Affairs

-Since the post's establishment, all Ministers of Intergovernmental Affairs except Pierre Pettigrew, Prime Minister Justin Trudeau and Chrystia Freeland have concurrently served as President of the Queen's Privy Council for Canada.
+Dominic LeBlanc currently holds the position as the minister responsible for Canada-U.S. trade, intergovernmental affairs and one Canadian economy.

-Prior to the creation of full ministers responsible for this file, prime ministers occasionally appointed Ministers of State for Federal-Provincial Relations.
+Prior to the creation of full ministers responsible for this file, prime ministers occasionally appointed ministers of state for federal-provincial relations.
 That was the case from 1977 to 1980 and from 1986 to 1991.
 From 1991 to 1993, the Minister responsible for Constitutional Affairs served a similar role focused on intergovernmental negotiation of a package of constitutional reforms.
 The resulting package, the Charlottetown Accord, was defeated in a 1992 referendum.

 Several provincial governments, such as Ontario, Manitoba and Quebec, have also created homologous ministerial positions responsible for relations with other provinces and the federal government.